-ARIES will ultimately be made of components primarily at INL, NETL, NREL, ORNL, PNNL, and SNL.
+NREL's ARIES research platform will ultimately connect to INL, NETL, ORNL, PNNL, and SNL.
 For the sake of this case study, the main components at NREL are described.
 The current generation of networks is based on a hierarchical design that supports the campus.
 Additional components to support the plug and play aspects of HIL, and support DRTS requirements, are being designed.